 The tunable, high isolation circulator relies on destructive interference between two conventional circulators connected in a parallel configuration to cancel the internal reflections and signal leakage between ports.
 First, a power splitter is utilized to divide the incoming signal into two identical channels.
 By matching the load on each circulator, nearly identical internal reflections and leakage are generated in each circulator.
 Each circulator is further connected to a phase trimmer so that the phase offset between the two circulators may be adjusted to cancel the internal leakage and reflections, which occurs once the two channels are recombined in a power combiner.
 The resulting signal purification occurs solely in the analog regime, providing increased effectiveness relative to known isolation methods that require digital conversion and subsequent post-processing.

-• Filed US patent application is available for license
+- US patent 9,711,836 is available for license and commercialization

 - Potential for collaboration with AFRL/RY researchers